adhityaraar/sql-generator/readme.md

 ![top](./images/tableqna.png)

 # Example Question-Answer
-Example of the question for 1 table
+Example of the question for 1 table:
 - How much is the price of Pipe D?
 - How much is the total purchase amount of Pipe B and Pipe C in the RTL channel?